CRBroughton/unocss-token-system/README.md

 | Theme Support | Multi-theme | ✅ | Supports arbitrary number of themes |
 | Arbitrary Values | Square Brackets | ✅ | Optional feature for all supported properties |

-Would you like me to add this comparison table to the README?

 ## Options

 ```typescript